benjystanton/benjystanton.github.io/src/posts/2019-04-23-weeknotes–series-03-episode-01.md

   alt-text="St Peter's Square in Manchester, you can see old buildings, people walking and trams"
   %}

-<p class="lede">Some short-but-sweet weeknotes about my first ever week at Swirrl.</p>
+<p>Some short-but-sweet weeknotes about my first ever week at Swirrl.</p>

 Last week was my first week at [Swirrl](http://www.swirrl.com/).
 I've joined them as an interaction designer.
 They're based in Manchester, but I'll be working remotely from home in Swansea (most of the time).